 Whatever your faith or view of the world, it is clear that there are some things which are uniquely human, and one of these is the ability to lose oneself in a story.
 Newspaper and government reports alike, not to mention innumerable articles, books and teachers’ anecdotes, bemoan the decline of reading among people of all ages, especially children.
 I may well post about it myself!
 But one thing is certain: our voracious appetite for stories continues unabated.
 For many this may play out as an obsession with social media, a penchant for daytime TV, an encyclopaedic knowledge of sports or celeb gossip.
 Whatever makes you happy.

 I feel strongly that reading is both an essential skill and an unquenchable joy.
 A book can transport you around the world, introduce you to wonderful characters and completely alter your views on the world.
 It can challenge your perceptions, toy with your emotions and leave you dazzled and amazed.
-As a trainee teacher, I also feel strongly that children must be exposed to this experience and that we are in a position to ensure that happens.
+As a newly-qualified teacher, I also feel strongly that children must be exposed to this experience and that we are in a position to ensure that happens.

-Teresa Cremin et al., in their reading for pleasure research beginning some ten years ago, raised awareness that teachers’ knowledge of children’s literature is not sufficient to provide the experience that children deserve.
+Teresa Cremin et al., in their reading for pleasure research beginning some eleven years ago, raised awareness that teachers’ knowledge of children’s literature is not sufficient to provide the experience that children deserve.
 I was, and am, convicted of this myself.
 As a result of this, and a commitment that if I’m going to enter the teaching profession I’m going to do it whole-heartedly, @MrBReading was born (nothing to do with baking…).
 I have joined the mighty teachers partaking of the Goodreads #52books2017 challenge (see tab above) where I will focus largely on children’s literature (isn’t KidLit much more fun to say??), and am enjoying pestering experienced teachers on twitter chats where I try to persuade people that I am not out of my depth.
 You know the duck analogy?
 Calm on top, kicking furiously below?
 That.